-Sectors Use Data And Analytics In Different Ways
+Different Sectors Use Data And Analytics In Different Ways

-The pressure to become more insight-driven and customercentric applies to all the sectors Forrester surveyed for this report - all leverage data and analytics to varying degrees today.
+The pressure to become more insight-driven and customercentric applies to all of the six sectors Forrester surveyed for this report - all leverage data and analytics to varying degrees today.
 They also all share a general desire to improve their use of data and analytics, drive innovation, and deliver better products and services to customers and citizens.
-Most sectors already make extensive use of data to analyze market trends; aside from that, how organizations leverage their data is largely determined by immediate business pressures, as we'll show below in the Financial Services section.
-When it comes to plans for the next 12 months, there's a general trend toward becoming more real-time focused and forward-looking; again, we can see variances that reflect how the pressure to become increasingly digital affects the verticals that were surveyed. portfolio performance (49%), followed by a variety of initiatives aimed at improving the customer experience and, of course, regulatory compliance.2 Intentions for the next 12 months reflect the increasing threats to financial institutions from criminals on one hand and challenges from financial technology (fintech) startups as well as major players from outside the banking industry on the other.
-Investments in all of the areas mentioned above are continuing, but fraud detection and prevention top the list for over half of respondents, and just under half want to move to a more real-time way of doing business (see Figure 8).
-Few financial services firms are currently leveraging data and analytics to automate digital interactions with chatbots (15%), for example, but 38% have expressed their intention of doing so in the next 12 months.
+Most sectors already make extensive use of data to analyze market trends; aside from that, how organizations leverage their data is largely determined by immediate business pressures, as we'll show below in the sections on specific verticals.
+When it comes to plans for the next 12 months, there's a general trend toward becoming more real-time focused and forward-looking; again, we can see variances that reflect how the pressure to become increasingly digital affects the verticals that were surveyed.